Juan Martín del Potro: 2018: First Masters, second US Open final, world No. 3, injuries

-Del Potro started the season at the 2018 ASB Classic in New Zealand, where he debuted with a victory against Denis Shapovalov.
-This triumph assured his return to the top 10 of the ATP rankings for the first time since August 2014.
+Del Potro started the season at the ASB Classic in New Zealand, where he beat Denis Shapovalov to return to the top 10 of the ATP rankings for the first time since August 2014.
 Del Potro then defeated Karen Khachanov and David Ferrer en route to the final, where he lost to Roberto Bautista Agut in three sets.

-At the Australian Open 2018 he lost in the third round against Tomáš Berdych.
-Despite this, he returned to the top ten ranked world no 9, the first time since August 2014.
-Del Potro then competed at the Delray Beach Open.
-However, he lost to eventual champion Frances Tiafoe.
+At the Australian Open he lost in the third round against Tomáš Berdych.
+At the Delray Beach Open he was seeded second but lost in the second round to eventual champion Frances Tiafoe.
 He then won the Acapulco Open, defeating Kevin Anderson in straight sets to obtain his 21st title, and his biggest title since 2013 Swiss Indoors.